Learn the fundamentals of application logs, why they matter, and how developers can use them to monitor, debug, and optimize software performance.

 Understanding Application Logs

 Application logs are formalized records that record/log events within a software system.
-They contain in-depth information about an application’s behavior, monitoring user activity, system processes, errors, and performance measurements.
+They contain in-depth information about an application’s behavior, user activity, system processes, errors, and performance measurements.
 By formally recording these events, application logs are an important tool for debugging, system stability, and performance optimization.

 These logs are priceless for debugging, performance monitoring, and security analysis.